 - Check out the great articles below for more information.

 ADDITIONAL HELPFUL RESOURCES:

-How to Photograph the Northern Lights – by Patrick J. Endres – excellent detailed, must-read article (mini e-book)
+How to Photograph the Northern Lights – by Patrick J. Endres – detailed e-book for a fee

 What Camera Do I Need to Photograph the Northern Lights? by Kellie Netherwood of the Destination Unknown Travel & Photography Blog

 To Read More of My Winter Iceland Blog Posts, Check Out:

 - In Search of Iceland’s Amazing Northern Lights